 Notes Regarding the Evaluation of Applications:

-- Priority is given to applicants who have completed all of the prerequisite course requirements, or those that have completed some and enrolled in the remaining prerequisite courses.
+- Priority will be given to applicants who are residents of PEI and have completed all of the prerequisite course requirements, or those that have completed some and enrolled in the remaining prerequisite courses.

 - An Early offer is made to applicants whose average for admission has been calculated to be 83% or greater.
 If an applicant is currently enrolled in courses, one condition of acceptance will be maintaining the admissions average of 83% or more.